anas-waybeo/documentation/07-Vodafone/05-EB-11811/EB-11811-Vodafone-Agent activation.md

 - _Nothing_

 ### 🧑‍🔬 Tester Side
-- [ ] Take dump and send it to aslam
+- [x] Take dump and send it to aslam `php artisan mobile-subdomain:users`
-- [ ] Make sure above mentioned numbers are exist on the dump file
+- [ ] Ensure activation numbers in the attached sheet exist in the dump file, and deactivation numbers do not.

 ---